 No matter what eCommerce platform you are using to sell your products – the goal is always to get paid.
-If you're not yet taking advantage of our debt chasing and other financial tools to help grow your business, then sign up for a free trial and see for yourself.
+If you're not yet taking advantage of our debt chasing and other financial tools to help grow your business, then sign up for a free demo and see for yourself.

 If you are using Shopify, then there are a variety of options available.
 This blog post aims to shed some light on how payments function in Shopify and which options will work best for your business.